Easy Star Records: 2009: Tours and charting albums

-and also reached platinum status in New Zealand, and #15 on the US Billboard Reggae Charts.
+and also reached platinum status in New Zealand, and #15 on the US Billboard Reggae Chart.
 The Black Seeds toured America supporting John Brown's Body, before John Brown's Body came to New Zealand to tour with The Black Seeds.

 This tour lead to a musical brotherhood with The Black Seeds and they and John Brown's Body performed together at the 2010 Grassroots Music Festival in Ithaca, NY.
 The label also released The Prester John Sessions, a solo album by Tommy T, the Ethiopian bassist for the band Gogol Bordello.

 2010–2013

-Easy Star Records released three records in late 2010, including Connection by American vocalist Cas Haley that debuted at #2 on Billboard's Top 200 Best Selling Reggae Albums. a second album by The Black Seeds, and the remix album, Dubber Side of the Moon by Easy Star All-Stars that debuted at #2 on the Billboard Reggae charts.
+Easy Star Records released three records in late 2010, including Connection by American vocalist Cas Haley that debuted at #2 on Billboard's Top 200 Best Selling Reggae Albums. a second album by The Black Seeds, and the remix album, Dubber Side of the Moon by Easy Star All-Stars that debuted at #2 on the Billboard Reggae Chart.
 2011 marked the first time in almost a decade that the label released a 7" vinyl single: "Pork Eater" by Ticklah, a 2007 track that first appeared on his album Ticklah vs. Axelrod.
 "Pork Eater" was followed by the single "Don't Stop the Music" by the Easy Star All-Stars.
 In 2011, the label also released the first original album by the Easy Star All-Stars: First Light.
 Cas Haley also released another EP.
 This year, the label signed The Green, a reggae band formed in 2009 in Oahu, Hawaii known for blending Hawaiian music with roots reggae.
 The band released an LP and EP that year and in May 2011 the LP Ways & Means spent four weeks at #1 on Billboard's Reggae Chart, also winning "Best Reggae Album" at Hawaii's Na Hoku Hanohano Awards In April, 2012 The Black Seeds, a New Zealand-based reggae band, released their albums in the United States for the first time.
 The new LP Dust and Dirt and four older albums including Into The Dojo were among them.
 In 2012, the Easy Star All-Stars, released cover album Easy Star's Thrillah, themed to Michael Jackson, and the album JBB in DUB by America Reggae band, John Brown's Body.